jjamieson1/celestialtech-notes/source/CPTS/Reconnaissance/Initial Enumeration of a AD Domain.rst

 When no initial user is provided, there are techniques to identify users to work with:

-Kerberute
+Kerbrute
 =========

-See installation and usage :ref: `../../tags/kerberute`
+See installation and usage :ref: `../../tags/kerbrute`

 From Kerbrute we now have a list of usernames we can use in a password spray attack.